-In brief, people have a tendency to play this cute little game where a given situation can either be exactly one thing (their preference) or exactly one other thing where that other thing is some ludicrous stupid-ass extreme example that they use to attempt to prove their preference simply by how extreme (and dumb) it is.
+The idea here is that people have a tendency to play this cute little game where a given situation can either be exactly one thing (their preference) or exactly one other thing where that other thing is some ludicrous stupid-ass extreme example that they use to attempt to prove their preference simply by how extreme (and dumb) it is.
 But compared to something stupid, anything is better by comparison.

 Now, whether or not this is just some aspect of human nature where we want things to be one thing or another, or because people are bad at making logical arguments or what I have no idea.
 Nor do I really care.
 It’s called a logical fallacy for a reason and I’m going to give you four explicit examples to try to get my point across.

-But simply, life is not binary and most things comes in varying degrees of extreme and shades of gray.
+Life is not binary and most things comes in varying degrees of extreme and shades of gray.
 As my favorite author once put it “The universe can count beyond two.”
 He was using this statement in a different context (to point out that most things fall into a yes/no/maybe type of situation and there are rarely simply yes/no answers) but it applies here too.
 Hopefully this little piece will help you count beyond two.

-But in arguments with HIT’ers, if you suggest doing more than one set, you typically see a great example of what I’m talking about.
+In arguments with HIT’ers, if you suggest doing more than one set, you typically see a great example of what I’m talking about.
 Specifically, you will often see the statement to the effect of “If you’re going to do more than 1 set, why not do 10, or 20, or 80?”
 HIT’ers see the world in two simple binary situations: either you stop at one set or you do as many sets as possible.

-The Clean Eater Example
+The Clean Eating Example

 It’s always amusing watching rabid clean freaks rationalize foods that don’t fit their definition (Crystal Light comes to mind) while eliminating foods (such as dairy) which clearly do fit their definition.
 And when you get into arguments with clean freaks and suggest that it’s not required to eat clean 100% of the time, you will often get a response to the effect of “I guess I could go binge on junk food and McDonald’s and pizza at every meal, sure.”

 They are excluding the middle: it’s clean 100% of the time (except when it’s not) or junk food 100% of the time, you can’t do anything in the middle.
 Even though you clearly can.
 And most do, and more probably should.